-Edited by Nerissa Avisado, Anonymous, Graeme, Rebecca M. and 5 others
+Edited by Nerissa Avisado, Graeme, Rebecca M., Lynn and 4 others

 Dogs are considered by many people to be an integral part of their family.
 When watching TV late at night or eating, they are always next to their masters.
 They accompany individuals when they take a morning walk.
 For reasons such as this, lots of dog owners cannot bear the thought of not bringing their dogs on their vacations or travels.